-Our program intertwines the fun and excitement of a traditional summer camp with the opportunity to grow Jewishly.
-Each year, campers gain new knowledge, skills and experiences, which help them develop strong Jewish identities— through prayer, a lively song session, or even interactions on the basketball court.
+Here, we bring together a diverse community of talented, experienced staff, offer outstanding athletics and arts programs, and infuse a love of Israeli culture and Jewish heritage into everything we do.
+Campers gain new knowledge, skills, and experiences, which help them develop strong Jewish identities— through prayer, a lively song session, or even a game of basketball.
 The profound importance of community to the camp experience cultivates a strong understanding of communal connection and responsibility.
-Our program also focuses attention on developing our staff into leaders, educators and free-thinking individuals.
+Ramah Darom is an inclusive camp and offers Tikvah Support Program for campers with neurodevelopmental disorders.
+We also focus attention on developing our campers and staff into leaders, educators, and free-thinking individuals.

 We have several programs which are based on the upcoming school grade of your child.
-Children entering the 3rd grade may participate in our one-week “Taste of Ramah” program.
-Campers entering the 4th-5th grades may enroll in our four-week long program, while campers in 6th-10th grade may elect to attend for either four or eight weeks.
-Our 11th grade program, Gesher, is a summer long program that incorporates leadership, counselor training, and a 12-day trip along the east coast.
-We also offer two five-day family camp programs during the summer for families with “campers” in 3rd grade and below.
+Children entering the 3rd grade may participate in our 12-day “Taste of Ramah” program.
+Campers entering the 4th-5th grades may enroll in our “Taste” program or a four-week long session, while campers in 6th-10th grade may elect to attend for either four or eight weeks.
+Our 11th-grade program, Gesher, is a summer-long program that incorporates leadership, counselor training, and a 12-day trip along the east coast.
+We also offer two five-day family camp programs during the summer for families with “campers” 10 and under.

 The daily schedule is packed with a variety of exciting activities.
 Your child will choose from a range of both sporting and non-sporting activities in which we stress skill acquisition and development.
 Additionally, swimming, learning, bunk activities, evening programs, daily prayers, and culturally-based activities are just part of your child’s daily life at camp.
 To obtain a list of a typical day at camp, please visit the Camp Ramah Darom website at www.ramahdarom.org.